zung31/zung31/README.md

 - 👋 Hi, I’m @zung31
 - 👀 I’m interested in debug all day
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on uhmm..i'm still student
+- 💞️ I’m looking to find a alternance opportunity
-- 📫 How to reach me: zunghoangg@gmail.com
+- 📫 How to reach me: hoangdung.dang@uphf.fr

 <!---
 zung31/zung31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.